 Are you a pharmacist or pharmacy technician employed as part of the primary care network Direct Enhanced Service additional role reimbursement scheme?
 Join our pathway.

-Whether you are prescribing independently or supplying via a Patient Group Direction, refine your consultation skills to deliver safe, person-centred care in this important area of practice with our new interactive programme.
+Refine your consultation skills to deliver safe, person-centred care in this important area of practice.

 Access resources to support you to deliver NMS consultations, including videos from experts for consulting with people newly prescribed antidepressants.